-In another study published in 2006 in Molecular Pharmacology, CBD was able to induce apoptosis in human leukemia cells.
+In another study published in Molecular Pharmacology, CBD was able to induce apoptosis in human leukemia cells.
 The authors concluded that CBD may be a novel and highly selective treatment for leukemia.

 Another sign that points to CBD as a potential treatment, albeit anecdotal, is the story of Landon Riddle – a story which has gained immense coverage in mainstream media news outlets.